JBShady/COD5-Remastered/README.md

 #### Mystery Box
 * Ray Gun is obtainable from the first Mystery Box location on all maps without having to first get a Teddy Bear
 * All weapons are now available in the Mystery Box--excluding equipment, frag grenades, and starting pistols.
+* All maps have the same glow effect when the box is opened

 ## Special Thanks